Unlike other financial markets like the New York Stock Exchange, the forex market has neither a physical location nor a central exchange.

 In the OTC market, participants determine who they want to trade with depending on trading conditions, attractiveness of prices, and reputation of the trading counterpart.

-The chart below shows the ten most actively traded currencies.
+The chart below shows the seven most actively traded currencies.

 The dollar is the most traded currency, taking up 84.9% of all transactions.
 The euro’s share is second at 39.1%, while that of the yen is third at 19.0%.
 As you can see, most of the major currencies are hogging the top spots on this list!